hoprnet/docs-rpch-net/versioned_docs/version-Alpha/guides/Integrating-RPCh.md

 This guide assumes you have read and know what [RPCh achieves](https://docs.rpch.net/docs/tutorial-basics/What-is-RPCh) and how the [SDK works](https://docs.rpch.net/docs/tutorial-basics/RPCh-SDK).

-This is an implementation guide for helping you integrate RPCh to your favorite `web3` project.
+This is an implementation guide for helping you integrate RPCh into your favourite `web3` project.
-You can integrate RPCh to any JS based project which needs to send requests to an RPC provider.
+You can integrate RPCh into any JS-based project which needs to send requests to an RPC provider.

 ## The Libraries

-Before we get our hands dirty, we first need to understand the two libraries you need to use to integrate RPCh to your project.
+Before we get our hands dirty, we first need to understand the two libraries you need to use to integrate RPCh into your project.

 1. RPCh SDK or RPCh ethers adaptor